WBJisMyName/READMETest/README.md

 ```
 $ cp -Rf /git/folder/path /corresponding/folder/path
 ```
-3. Use the Make command to compile the source code.
+3. Use the Make command to compile the updated source code.
 ```
 $ make
 ```